 Understanding Forms

 Forms within a campaign are the primary call to action elements your donors and fundraisers will interact with.
-Therefore understanding how your donation, signup, ticketing, and lead forms work, is crucial to running successful campaigns.
+Therefore understanding how your donation, sign up, ticketing, and lead forms work, is crucial to running successful campaigns.
 Let’s explore how to create the perfect form…

 Skip Ahead To